Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-If you are craving something light, full of flavor and juicy, then you have to try this watermelon salad.
-Now, I know what you might be thinking, watermelon in a salad?
-Well, we put berries into salads, so why not watermelon?
+If you’re looking for something light, flavorful, and refreshing, you have to try this watermelon salad.
+You might be wondering: watermelon in a salad?
+While we often add berries to salads, why not watermelon?

-After all, watermelons are classified as berries.
-If you’re still feeling like this salad would be a strange composition of flavours.
-Give it a try.
-You will be pleasantly surprised.
-Watermelon pairs well with ingredients you wouldn’t expect such as feta cheese, mint leaves and lemon.
+After all, watermelons are technically classified as berries.
+If you’re still skeptical about how this combination of flavors will work, give it a chance—you’ll be pleasantly surprised.
+Watermelon pairs beautifully with unexpected ingredients like feta cheese, mint leaves, and lemon.

-This watermelon salad does not use a salad dressing.
-It relies on the natural flavors of salt and lemon to amplify the flavors of the ingredients.
-Adding feta cheese accentuates the sweetness of the watermelon.
-Cucumbers add crunchiness and extra hydration.
+This watermelon salad is made without a traditional dressing, instead using the natural flavors of salt and lemon to enhance the taste of the ingredients.
+The addition of feta cheese highlights the sweetness of the watermelon, while cucumbers provide a crunchy texture and extra hydration.
 This salad is perfect for a beach day or an afternoon barbecue.

 Watermelon, Feta cheese, Cucumber, Lemon, Honey, Black olives, mint.

 When it comes to salad dressings, it is not compulsory to use a complex salad dressing with bold flavors.
 Freshly squeezed lemon with a touch of honey is amazing in this salad.
-Though, if you want more flavor, you can consider these salad dressings: Parmesan Salad Dressing, and Greek Salad Dressing.
+If you want more flavor, consider these salad dressings: Parmesan Salad Dressing and Greek Salad Dressing.
 Choose regular black olives or Kalamata.
 Green olives will also work well in this salad.
 Mint is also an amazing herb that pairs so well with Watermelon salad.
 (Substitute with Basil leaves)

 If your watermelon lacks flavor, then rest assured.
-A tiny pinch of salt, with lemon juice and honey will add a world of flavors.
-Consider adding your favorite nuts, seeds and berries to change up the flavors.
-Watermelon is good for you.
+A tiny pinch of salt, lemon juice, and honey will add a world of flavor.
+Consider adding your favorite nuts, seeds, and berries to change up the flavors.
 It comprises of 90% water.
 It is refreshing on a hot day.
-Its also a work of art and looks beautiful when served to friends and family.
+It’s also a work of art and looks beautiful when served to friends and family.

-This Watermelon salad is perfect for summer time, you can enjoy it on its own when watermelons are in season.
-There are other great ways to have this salad which include some juicy Lamb Chops.
-Grilled Chicken thighs is also another great option.
+This Watermelon salad is perfect for the summer time, you can enjoy it on its own when watermelons are in season.
+There are other great ways to have this salad, which include some juicy Lamb Chops.
+Grilled chicken thighs are also another great option.

-Your Watermelon salad must be refrigerated immediately, and consumed within 24 hours.
+Your Watermelon salad must be refrigerated immediately and consumed within 24 hours.
 It can get very soggy if left for longer.
-If you really want it to last long (maximum two days), store the watermelon separately, and do not add vinaigrette until you are ready to consume the salad.
+If you really want it to last for a long time (up to 2 days), store the watermelon separately and do not add vinaigrette until you are ready to consume the salad.